GloriaXie123/coding-for-Interview/C programming language notes.md

 ```
 while (lower <= upper)
 {
-  /*the block inside the while loop is usually indented to make it clear to check the code*/
+  /*the statements inside the while loop is usually indented to emphasize the logic structure of the program*/
   lower = lower + step;
   ...
 }